 - Nurses must decide how much high-quality care they can provide to others while also taking care of themselves and there may be times when a registered nurse must make a choice based on moral grounds in order to maintain professional integrity.
 Nurses may base their choices on various factors, including but not limited to: As human beings, they are worthy of respect for their health and well-being; they are members of a vulnerable group; they feel physically unsafe in the response situation due to a lack of personal protective equipment or other such related supplies or protections; there is inadequate support for meeting their personal and family needs; or they are concerned about professional, ethical, and legal protections for providing nursing care under conditions of known or unknown risk (ANA, 2020, p.
-2). - ANA's Bill of Rights for Registered Nurses (ANA, 2022) states that nurses have a right to "Safe work environments that prioritize and protect nurses' well-being and provide support, resources, and tools to stay psychologically and physically whole." (pg.
-1).
+2). - ANA's Bill of Rights for Registered Nurses (ANA, 2001) states, "Nurses have the right to a work environment that is safe for themselves and their patients" (para 6).
 Healthcare organizations also bear responsibility for managing risk and protecting nurses.
 To manage such risk and protections, healthcare organizations should have in place policies and procedures which address such items as: conscientious objection, grievances, complaints, compliance reporting, root cause analysis, resource allocation, etc. Nurses should be able to communicate any identified risks through the appropriate organizational channels so adequate safeguards can be initiated.
 Although this Bill of Rights for Registered Nurses addresses professional rights and is not a legal document, nurses have an ethical responsibility to know the legal obligations and protections provided in the state(s) where they practice.